hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 For the four dimensions we live in, we need four: $x, y, z, t$.

 [vectors]:https://en.wikipedia.org/wiki/Vector_space
-[^numpy]:And hence an ndarray or "N dimensional array" in NumPy.
+[^numpy]:And hence an ndarray or "N dimensional array" in NumPy

 But wait.
 Why can't we define a five dimensional vector that includes my age or a six dimensional vector that also includes my year in school?
 Thinking about